aerickt/lapwing-for-beginners/src/Chapter-05.md

 ## Steno order

-Looking at the steno layout, why is it that you *must* write the word "car" using the left `K`, and the right hand `-R`?
+Looking at the steno layout, why is it that "car" *must* be written using the left `K`, and the right hand `-R`?

 ![](img/1-layout.png)